elta/Cross-SDK/README.md

 ===============================================================================
 TODO:
-- Switch to LLVMLinux
+- Improve Real Time performance.
-- Make Clang to be the default compiler
+- IDE plugin such as Static Analyzer and Linux config support.
-- IDE Debugger, Static Analyzer, U-Boot & Linux config support
+- Make Clang to be the default compiler.

 ===============================================================================
 Prerequisites: